markosluga/kolla-fountain/README.md

 [storage]
 kolla[01:04] # repalce with your cinder nodes

+4. Run [cinder-node-prep.sh](https://github.com/markosluga/kolla-fountain/blob/main/cinder-node-prep.sh) on your storage nodes.

-4. Just like for the single nodes please also edit ~/kolla-fountain/etc/kolla/globals.yml replacing the following with your values:
+5. Just like for the single nodes please also edit ~/kolla-fountain/etc/kolla/globals.yml replacing the following with your values:

 openstack_release: "wallaby" # change this to your desired version!
 kolla_internal_vip_address: "192.168.1.100" # change this IP to your IP!